lucathehun/IT-wiki/Contents/Prüfungen/SysAdmin/Q&A/Better Cheatsheet.md

 - [ ] a.
 Wiederherstellung zuerst von einer inkrementellen Sicherung und danach von einer differentiellen Sicherung.

-- [x] b.
+- [ ] b.
 Wiederherstellung zuerst von einer Vollsicherung und danach von allen inkrementellen Sicherungen in Reihenfolge.

 - [ ] c.
 Wiederherstellung zuerst von einer differentiellen Sicherung und danachvon allen inkrementellen Sicherungen in Reihenfolge.

-- [x] d.
+- [ ] d.
 Wiederherstellung zuerst von einer Vollsicherung und danach von einer differentiellen Sicherung.

 ### **Antworte**

-- b: Wiederherstellung zuerst von einer Vollsicherung und danach von allen inkrementellen Sicherungen in Reihenfolge.

-- d: Wiederherstellung zuerst von einer Vollsicherung und danach von einer differentiellen Sicherung.

-- **Erklärung**: Für eine vollständige Wiederherstellung ist es Standard, zunächst eine Vollsicherung und dann entweder alle inkrementellen oder die neueste differentielle Sicherung zu restaurieren, um Datenverluste zu minimieren.
+**Understanding Full, Incremental, and Differential Backups**
+- A **full backup** captures all selected data at the time of the backup.
+- An **incremental backup** only captures data that has changed since the last backup, regardless of type (full or incremental).
+- A **differential backup** captures all changes since the last full backup.

+**Process of Restoration**
+- **Option b:** Restoring from a full backup first, followed by all incremental backups, is correct.
+This method ensures that all changes are restored in the correct sequence, resulting in a fully up-to-date recovery.
+- **Option d:** Restoring from a full backup first and then a differential backup is also correct.
+Since a differential backup includes all changes since the last full backup, only one differential is needed (the latest one) after the full backup for a complete restoration.

+Both **b** and **d** are correct answers, as these are the two standard methods for full data recovery, depending on whether incremental or differential backups were used after the full backup.

 ## 3. **Deduplikation**